Jane D. Hartley

-Jane Dorothy Hartley (born April 18, 1950) is an American diplomat who has served as the United States ambassador to the United Kingdom in the Joe Biden administration since 2022.
-She served as the United States ambassador to France and Monaco from 2014 until 2017 during the Barack Obama administration.
-She is also a member of the Council on Foreign Relations.
+Jane Dorothy Hartley (born April 18, 1950) is an American businesswoman and diplomat who served as the 67th United States ambassador to the United Kingdom under the Biden administration.
+She had previously served as the U.S. ambassador to France and Monaco from 2014 to 2017 during the Obama administration.
+Since June 2025, she serves as Chairperson of the board of trustees of the Carnegie Endowment for International Peace.

-Education
+Born in Waterbury, Connecticut, Hartley graduated from Newton College of the Sacred Heart in 1972.
+She has held executive roles at Group W Cable, Westinghouse Broadcasting, and MCA Broadcasting, and later became CEO of the G7 Group and the Observatory Group.
+Hartley is also a member of the Council on Foreign Relations and has been active in political fundraising and community initiatives.

+Early life and education

-Hartley earned a bachelor's degree from Newton College of the Sacred Heart (now part of Boston College) in 1972.
+Hartley was born April 18, 1950, in Waterbury, Connecticut, to Dorothy Hartley (née Maloney; 1910–1999), a real estate broker, and James E. Hartley, who operated a construction company.
+She graduated with a bachelor's degree from Newton College of the Sacred Heart (now part of Boston College) in 1972.

 Career

 Hartley began working as the executive director for the Democratic Mayors' Conference for the Democratic National Committee from 1974 until 1977.
 She then worked as director of congressional relations in the United States Department of Housing and Urban Development from 1977 to 1978.
 She worked as an associate assistant to the president in the Office of Public Liaison during the administration of President Jimmy Carter, from 1978 until 1981.

 From 1981 until 1983, Hartley worked as a vice president for Group W Cable and later as vice president of corporate communications at Westinghouse Broadcasting from 1983 until 1985.
 She was a vice president of marketing for MCA Broadcasting from 1985 until 1987.
 From 1987 until 1989, Hartley was station manager of WWOR-TV.

 From 1994 until 2007, Hartley worked for the G7 Group, serving as CEO from 1995 until 2007.
 Beginning in 2007, she became the chief executive officer of the Observatory Group, which is an economic and political consulting advisory firm with offices around the world.

 On January 26, 2011, President Obama nominated Hartley to serve on the board of the Corporation for National and Community Service.
 The U.S. Senate confirmed her by unanimous consent on April 26, 2012.